MisterPhilip/omnibug.io/src/help/no-requests-found.md

 ### The page is using service workers to cache/send requests

 [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) allow
 developers to have better control over asset caching.
-Basically the developer's code will be "installed" on the user's machine and run in the background when they visit the website.
+The developer's code will be "installed" on the user's machine and run in the background when they visit the website.
 This is very similar to how extensions like Omnibug work - all in the background where the user can't see it.
-However, any network requests from service workers may not show up in Omnibug since the request originates from the service worker and not the browser's tab.
+Note that any network requests from service workers may not show up in Omnibug since the request originates from the service worker and not the browser's tab.
 This is much more prevalent for Chromium browsers than Firefox.